garvin6372/property-listing/DEVELOPER_GUIDE.md

 # Developer Guide - Common Tasks

-This guide covers common development tasks and how to accomplish them in the Skyline Property Listing application.
+This guide covers common development tasks and how to accomplish them in the Skyvera Property Listing application.

 ## Table of Contents